PeerChristensen/AzureACI-CICD-Template/README.md

 *Should this fail, you may not have the necessary permissions to clone repos within the organisation.
 You may need to generate personal access token (PAT) and use the `git clone <repo-url>` command from a terminal.*

+1. Create a new GitHub repo using this repo as a template
-1. Go to File > New Project > Version Control > Git
+2. Go to File > New Project > Version Control > Git
-2. Paste in the url for this repo and provide your own name for the project
+3. Paste in the url for your new repo
-3. Click Create Project
+4. Click Create Project
-4. Open a terminal in RStudio (it should open in the current working directory) and run the following commands:
+5. Open a terminal in RStudio (it should open in the current working directory) and run the following commands:

 ```
 git remote set-url origin <url-for-this-repo>